300 year old pine

 Let's soak up the sea breeze at the Tokugawa Shogun's Hama Palace ~ Hamarikyu Gardens

-Hama-rikyu Gardens is a ``Hama-goten'' that is associated with the Tokugawa shogunate.
-Although it is now a metropolitan garden, during the Meiji period it was used as a villa for the imperial family and for diplomatic purposes.
-This time, let's take a stroll through the remains of the Tokugawa Shogunate's Hama Palace.
+Hama Rikyu Gardens is the Hama Palace associated with the Tokugawa Shogunate.
+It is now a metropolitan garden, but during the Meiji period it was used as a detached palace for the Imperial family and for diplomatic purposes.
+Today, let's take a stroll through the remains of the Hama Palace of the Tokugawa Shogunate

-A specialty!
-The ``300-year-old pine'' is one of the largest black pine trees in Tokyo.
+The famous "Three Hundred Year Pine" is one of the largest black pines in Tokyo

 300 year old pine

-Hama Rikyu Gardens was originally the residence of the Kofu clan.
-In 1654 (Joo 3), Tokugawa Tsunashige, the lord of the Kofu domain, received this land from the Tokugawa shogunate.
-Later, Tokugawa Tsunatoyo, the son of Tokugawa Tsunashige, became the sixth shogun, Tokugawa Ienobu.
-As a result of this, the Kofu domain disappeared and became a fiefdom directly ruled by the Tokugawa shogunate.
-At the same time, this place became the ``Hama Goten'' of the Tokugawa shogunate.
-The famous ``300-year-old pine'' is said to have been planted by Tokugawa Ienobu at that time.
-It is also known as a power spot for longevity and prosperity due to the largest black pine tree in Tokyo and its vitality.
+Hama Rikyu Gardens was originally the secondary residence of the Kofu domain.
+In 1654 (the third year of the Shoo era), Tokugawa Tsunashige, the lord of Kofu, received this land as a gift from the Tokugawa shogunate.
+Later, Tokugawa Tsunashige's son, Tokugawa Tsunatoyo, became the sixth shogun, Tokugawa Ienobu.
+This marked the end of the Kofu domain, and the area became a tenryo directly ruled by the Tokugawa shogunate.
+At the same time, this garden became the Tokugawa shogunate's Hama Palace.
+It is said that the famous 300-year-old pine tree was planted by Tokugawa Ienobu at that time.
+It is home to one of the largest black pines in Tokyo, and its vitality makes it known as a power spot for longevity and prosperity

-The skyscrapers of Shiodome stand out, but the vacant lot in the foreground is not just any vacant lot.
+The high-rise buildings of Shiodome stand out, but the vacant lot in the foreground is no ordinary vacant lot.
 This is a flower garden.
-In the spring, the Nanohana flowers turn everything yellow, and in the fall, the Yellow Cosmos colors everything in this vacant land.
-As for the green area, during the Edo period, there were many storehouses where rice and seeds were stored in case of famine.
-It is now a garden, but during the time of the Tokugawa Shogunate, it was an important facility, so much so that the Shogunate's gunpowder warehouse was also located here.
+In spring, nanohana flowers turn everything yellow, and in autumn, yellow cosmos flowers turn the entire lot orange, coloring it all.
+In the green space, during the Edo period, many storehouses were lined up where rice and rice seeds were stored in preparation for famine.
+It is now a garden, but during the Tokugawa shogunate, it was such an important facility that it even housed the shogunate's gunpowder storehouse

-The pond you see here is not a natural scene.
-It is an artificial pond called ``Oizumisui'' that was created by people.
-Because it is a pond that draws seawater from Tokyo Bay, it is called ``tidal pond.''
-Four teahouses were built around this pond.
+The pond you see here is not a natural sight.
+It is an artificial pond called "Oisensui" (Great Spring Water), created by humans.
+It is called "Shioiri Pond" because it draws seawater from Tokyo Bay.
+Four teahouses were built around this pond

-The teahouse in the middle of the pond is ``Nakajima no Chaya''.
-Nowadays, there is a bridge called Odenbashi, but in the Edo period there was no bridge, and the shogun used to travel by boat from Edo Castle to here and to Nakajima Chaya.
-There is also a story that Tokugawa Yoshinobu, the last shogun of the Tokugawa shogunate, ate castella at this Nakajima teahouse.
+The teahouse in the middle of the pond is Nakajima's Teahouse.
+There is now a bridge called Otsutaibashi across the pond, but during the Edo period there was no bridge and the Shogun travelled by boat from Edo Castle to Nakajima's Teahouse.
+It is said that Tokugawa Yoshinobu, the last Shogun of the Tokugawa Shogunate, ate castella cake at Nakajima's Teahouse

 Matsu no Ochaya

-By the way, since the pond is filled with seawater, the fish that live here are mullets, seigo, gobies, and other sea fish.
-You can also see crabs, crucian carp, and barnacles.
+By the way, since the pond is filled with seawater, the fish that live here are sea mullet, seigo, goby, and other sea fish.
+You can also see sakka crabs, sea lice, and barnacles

-A mallet to summon ducks and a bamboo tube to feed them.
+A wooden mallet to summon the ducks and a bamboo tube to feed them

-``Kamoba'' is a place for duck hunting, and there are two within the garden: Koshindo Kamoba and Shinzenza Kamoba.
-In both cases, the pond and forest were surrounded by a bank of about 3 meters, and the pond was hidden from the outside by trees on the bank.
-This is so that the duck can rest in peace.
+A "duck hunting ground" is a place for duck hunting, and there are two within the garden: the Koshindo Duck Hunt and the Shinzenza Duck Hunt.
+In both cases, the pond and forest are surrounded by a bank about 3 meters high, and the bank is lined with trees to hide the pond from the outside.
+This is so that the ducks can rest in peace

-The photo above is Koshindo Kamoba, which was built in 1778.
-The photo below is a monitoring area for feeding the ducks gathered in the pond.
-There are ducks kept in the pond that were fed to catch the wild ducks off guard.
-At the appointed time, he would call the ducks by hitting them with a mallet and feed them with food from a bamboo tube.
+The photo above shows the Koshindo Duck Hunt, which was built in 1778.
+The photo below shows a monitoring post for feeding the ducks that gather around the pond.
+Wild ducks were kept in the pond to lure them into a false sense of security.
+At the appointed time, they would be called in by hitting a wooden mallet and food would be fed from a bamboo tube

-Several waterways have been drawn into the pond, which is surrounded by secluded trees and appears safe for the ducks.
-That is Hikibori.
-There is a secluded pond at the back of the moat where the ducks feel safe.
-And when the ducks kept as otori are notified with a mallet of feeding time, the wild ducks will also follow.
+Several waterways have been dug into a secluded pond surrounded by trees to make it appear safe for the ducks.
+This is the moat.
+At the back of the moat is a secluded pond where the ducks think it is safe.
+The ducks kept as decoy are notified with a wooden mallet that it is feeding time, and the wild ducks follow them.
 At that time, the ducks are scooped up with nets from both sides of the bank.
-The duck escaped from the net and was shot with an arrow.
+Any ducks that escape the nets are shot with arrows

-The stone steps are the place where the shogun ascends.
+The stone steps are where the Shogun gets up

-What is partially missing is the damage caused by Typhoon Kitty in 1945.
+The missing parts are traces of damage caused by Typhoon Kitty in 1949

-At the end of the Edo period, the Tokugawa Shogunate's Hama Palace house was home to the Shogunate's naval training camp.
-The person in charge is Kaishu Katsu.
-Ryoma Sakamoto, who became Kaishu Katsu's disciple, also joined the staff.
-And then there is the ``Shogun's Arrival Place'', which was a pier exclusively for the Tokugawa Shogun.
-When the general boarded a warship, he always took a boat from here and boarded the warship anchored offshore.
+Towards the end of the Edo period, the Shogunate Navy Training Center was located in the Tokugawa Shogunate's Hamagoten.
+Katsu Kaishu was in charge of this facility.
+Sakamoto Ryoma, who became Katsu Kaishu's disciple, also joined the staff.
+The Shogun Oagariba was a dock exclusively for the Tokugawa Shoguns.
+Whenever the Shogun boarded a warship, he would board a boat from here and board the warship anchored offshore

-We also took a boat here when disembarking from the warship.
-The 15th shogun, Yoshinobu Tokugawa, who was defeated in the Battle of Toba-Fushimi, also landed here.
-It is said that Kaishu Katsu was called here to meet Prince Yoshinobu and was entrusted with everything from then on.
-It is said that Toshizo Hijikata and others of the Shinsengumi also boarded the warships of the Tokugawa shogunate and disembarked here.
+People also disembarked from warships by boat here.
+The 15th shogun, Tokugawa Yoshinobu, who was defeated in the Battle of Toba-Fushimi, also disembarked here.
+It is said that Katsu Kaishu was summoned to greet Yoshinobu here and entrusted him with everything that would come afterwards.
+It is also said that Hijikata Toshizo and other members of the Shinsengumi boarded Tokugawa Shogunate warships and disembarked here

 How was it?

-After the Tokugawa shogunate disappeared with the Meiji era, this place became a villa for the imperial family.
-It is said that Emperor Meiji welcomed facilities from other countries here to conduct diplomacy.
-Although Hamarikyu was reduced to ashes by the Great Kanto Earthquake and the Great Tokyo Air Raid, only the ``300-year-old pine tree'' still remains as it was in the Edo period.
-Why not feel the sea breeze at the place where the Tokugawa Shoguns of old came to cool off?
+After the Tokugawa Shogunate was abolished with the Meiji era, this became a detached palace for the Imperial family.
+Emperor Meiji is said to have hosted foreign institutions here to conduct diplomatic activities.
+Hama Rikyu was burned to the ground in the Great Kanto Earthquake and the Tokyo Air Raids, but the "Three Hundred Year Pine" remains intact from the Edo period.
+Why not come and feel the sea breeze at the same place where the Tokugawa Shoguns once came to cool off?

 INFORMATION